 Skip to main content

-The App Builder is a local development environment for building ChatGPT apps and MCP apps (Claude).
-It provides a full widget emulator so you can quickly view and iterate on your apps without needing ngrok or a ChatGPT subscription.
+The App Builder is a local development environment for building ChatGPT apps and MCP apps.
+It provides widget emulation with debugging tools that help you see what’s happening under the hood in your server — all running locally without needing ngrok or a ChatGPT/Claude subscription.

 MCPJam App Builder Interface